-Warning: By default redis server is configured to not have any type of disk persistence.
-If stopped or restarted everything stored in redis will be lost.
-In CartoDB redis is not just a simple cache storage.
+Warning: By default redis server is configured to only have periodic snapshotting to disk.
+If stopped or restarted some data stored in redis since the last snahpshot can be lost.
+In CARTO redis is not just a simple cache storage.
 It stores information that need to be persisted.

-Make sure to have proper values of save, appendonly and appendfsync config attributes.
+For data safety, make sure to have proper values of save, appendonly and appendfsync config attributes.
 For more information check http://redis.io/topics/persistence

-3.6 NodeJS
+3.6 Node.js